-The four most important facts about the 2013 Tax Brackets
+The four most important facts about the 2013 IRS Tax Brackets

 Oh what has Congress bought for us

 With little time to make the fancy downloadable charts that we love to do here at the IRSmedic World HQ, everyone is wondering, what is happening?
-I took a quick look at the source material, H.R.8 — American Taxpayer Relief Act of 2012 (BILLS-112hr8eas) and came up with the four most important this is what you need to know about the 2013 IRS tax brackets.
+I took a quick look at the source material, H.R.8 — American Taxpayer Relief Act of 2012 (BILLS-112hr8eas) and came up with the four most important things you need to know about the 2013 IRS tax brackets.

 1. Addition of a new tax bracket for ordinary income:

 Section 101 (b)(3)(B) creates a new 39.6% tax bracket for those making over $450,000.00, $425,000.00, or $400,000.00 depending on filing status These are not the finalized numbers, as these brackets will be adjusted for inflation.